drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * Test Isolation
 > It might help you to drive out good design for individual layers, but it won't automatically verify the integration _between_ your layers.

-> When doing Outside-In TD with siolated etests, you need to tkeep track of each test's imlicit assupmotions tabout the contract wich the next layer should implemtn, and remember to test each of those in turn later.
-A placeholer test with a `self.fail` should surfice
+> When doing Outside-In TD with isolated tests, you need to keep track of each test's implicit assumptions about the contract wite the next layer should implement, and remember to test each of those in turn later.
+A placeholder test with a `self.fail` should suffice

 * Integrated tests are tests that need all layers to function.
 > Another way of saying this, if your test code needs a database to run, you've written an integrated test.
 Integrated tests require other layers of your application such as a database or third party API to be functional in order to pass.